To say my first Salvador carnival experience was overwhelming and bewildering would be an understatement.

 - Pelourinho — The most casual, eclectic, and family-friendly of the three circuits, filled with smaller, talented bands and afoxés.
 This is where I play with Movimento Percussivo as a part of Kizumba.

-There are three basic ways you can take in carnival — as a part of a group, in the viewing stands, or on the streets.
+There are three basic ways you can take in carnaval — as a part of a group, in the viewing stands, or on the streets.

 - As a part of a group — you’ll actually walk with the band or artist the length of the circuit.
 This is called being in a “bloco” and you’ll need to wear “fantasia” or “adabá”.
-(Click here for a refresher on these terms)
+(Get a refresher on these terms)

-- On the streets — Salvador is truly the people’s carnival, so it’s always free to watch on the streets.
+- On the streets — Salvador is truly the people’s carnaval, so it’s always free to watch on the streets.
 When you are on the streets you’ll be called part of the “pipoca”.

 Click here to find out why watching the streets means you are part of the pipoca and more about each of the different types of viewing options.

-You probably know that the carnival dates are tied to Easter and the Lenten calendar.
-Carnival in Salvador starts the Thursday before Ash Wednesday and goes through the official holiday, Carnival Day, on Tuesday (the day before Ash Wednesday).
+You may know that the carnaval dates are tied to Easter and the Lenten calendar.
+Carnaval in Salvador starts the Thursday before Ash Wednesday and goes through the official holiday, Carnaval Day, on Tuesday (the day before Ash Wednesday).

 - 2022: Thursday, February 24 – Tuesday, March 1